X-Vine Models for Multivariate Extremes

-In Appendix~\ref{app:example}, we provide detailed illustrations of a number of concepts, results and methods for a particular five-dimensional regular vine sequence.
-Appendix~\ref{app:proofs} contains the proofs of all results in the paper.
-A converse to Sklar's theorem in Proposition~\ref{lem:expdensity} is stated and proved in Appendix~\ref{app:Sklar-converse}.
-For readers more familiar with exponent measure densities than with tail copula densities, a number of theoretical results are reformulated in terms of exponent measure densities in Appendix~\ref{app:expmeas}.
-In Appendix~\ref{sec:Xvinelimitvinecop}, it is shown that X-vine models are the tail limits of regular vine copula models in the sense of Definition~\ref{def:expmeas}.
-Finally, Appendix~\ref{sec:simu:additional} contains additional numerical results, both for the Monte Carlo simulations in Section~\ref{sec:simulation-study} and the US flight data case study in Section~\ref{sec:casestudy}.
+In Section~\ref{app:example}, we provide detailed illustrations of a number of concepts, results and methods for a particular five-dimensional regular vine sequence.
+Section~\ref{app:proofs} contains the proofs of all results in the paper.
+For readers more familiar with exponent measure densities than with tail copula densities, a number of theoretical results are reformulated in terms of exponent measure densities in Section~\ref{app:expmeas}. \chng{Section~\ref{sec:estimationdetail} provides more details on the estimation of the copula parameters in the trees after the first one.
+Expressions for tail dependence coefficients $\chi_J$ (analytical, empirical, and via Monte Carlo) are provided in Section~\ref{app:chi}.} Finally, Section~\ref{sec:additional} contains additional numerical results, both for the Monte Carlo simulations in Section~\ref{sec:simulation-study} and the US flight data case study in Section~\ref{sec:casestudy}.